Updated August 2025

 Where to Stay: The Big Tub Harbour Resort provides that cottage vibe that everyone visiting Tobermory should be looking for, check it out

 Things to know: The visitor centre is open from 9:00am to 5:00pm until October 31.
 The observation tower is right next to the hiking trail which leads to Tobermory’s famous ‘Grotto’.
 After viewing the fall colours from above, head on through the forest below and make your way to the Grotto to enjoy a beach and rock formation which highlights the clear blue waters of Georgian Bay.
+As the Grotto is very popular, you need to reserve your visit in advanced which you can do here.
 The area also includes a variety of places to camp and stay, restaurants to eat at, multiple hiking trails through Bruce Peninsula National Park as well as access to the Fatham Five National Marine Park.
 This trip could be good for a multi-day adventure.

 11. Ball’s Falls Conservation Area